cdapio/cdap/cdap-docs/examples-manual/source/examples/word-count.rst

 .. highlight:: console

-If the Service has not already been started, you start it either through the CDAP UI or via an HTTP request using the ``curl`` command::
+If the service has not already been started, you start it either through the CDAP UI or via an HTTP request using the ``curl`` command::

   curl -w'\n' -X POST 'http://localhost:10000/v3/namespaces/default/apps/WordCount/services/RetrieveCounts/start'